Central line (London Underground): Railway line

+The Central line is essentially self-contained, but connections to other railways currently exist indirectly via Ruislip Depot, namely to the Chiltern Main Line beside West Ruislip station, and from the same depot to the Metropolitan and Piccadilly lines.
+Other connections, now closed, once existed at Newbury Park (ex-GER, closed in stages 1947-1956), at Leyton (ex-GER, closed 1971), just north of White City (ex-GWR, closed 1938), at North Acton (ex-GWR, closed 1964), and at Ealing Broadway (connection to GWR, closed 1972, and siding connections to the District Line, closed 2010).

 The line has the shortest escalator on the London Underground system, at Stratford (previously at Chancery Lane), with a rise of 4.1 m and, at Stratford and Greenford, the only stations where escalators take passengers up to the trains.
-That at Greenford was the last escalator with wooden treads on the system until it was replaced in March 2014.
+The escalator at Greenford was the last one with wooden treads on the system until it was replaced in March 2014.
 They were exempt from fire regulations because they were outside the tunnel system.

 The line has the shallowest underground Tube platforms on the system, at Redbridge, just 7.9 m below street level, and the sharpest curve, the Caxton Curve, between Shepherds Bush and White City.